IsaacHair/map25.2/map25.2_simulator/readme.txt

 Simulator program:
 Just starts at address zero and reads the instructions as they come.
 Prints values of registers and delta clocks continuously to terminal.

+Note: I am coverting plot16.up.
+There is nothing significant about this file per se, its just an easy example file that I know works.
+It will also allow me to create an accurate measurement of the clock speed on the map25.2 because the program takes 2,830.2 seconds to fully render all 76,800 pixels of the mandelbrot set.
+The simulator will tell me the exact number of clock cycles this took, and from there it is a simple matter of division to get instructions per second.